dabeaz-course/python-mastery/README.md

 everything.
 As such, the course is focused primarily on the core Python language, not third party libraries or tooling.

+**Q: Why aren't modern features like typing covered?**

+**A:** Mainly, it's an issue of calendar timing and scope.
+Course material was primarily developed pre-pandemic and represents Python as it was at that time.
+Some topics (e.g., typing or async) are sufficiently complex that they would be bettered covered on their own in a separate course.

 ----
 `>>>` Advanced Python Mastery
 `...` A course by [dabeaz](https://www.dabeaz.com)